-Daikin Applied's exclusive, unitized frame (Figure 13 on page 13) is far superior to the fastener-type construction used by other manufacturers.
+Daikin Applied's exclusive, unitized frame (Figure 12) is far superior to the fastener-type construction used by other manufacturers.
 Loosened fasteners can cause vibration, rattles and sagging panels.
 With unitized construction, there are no fasteners (screws or bolts) to come loose.